Ivy-Apps/ivy-wallet/docs/Architecture.md

 Foundation it is, where data originates and resides.
 Persistence with databases, or fetch from afar through network calls, it handles.
 Stable and reliable, it must be, for all above to trust.

-Two they are. `DataSource`: wrapped source of raw information like a Room DB, DataStore or a Network API, you see.
-And `Repository` data sources force user, for good CRUD to do.
+Always two they are. `DataSource` a wrapped source of raw information it is, tapping in Room DB, DataStore or a Network API forces it does.
+And `Repository` data sources force it wields, for good CRUD and validation to do.

 ### [Domain Layer](https://developer.android.com/topic/architecture/domain-layer)